Quickstart

 When the Screen is selected in the component tree, basic settings are available in the right-hand side panel.

-We can access navigation settings under Navigation.
+You can access navigation settings under Navigation.

 Autogenerated screens

-To get started quickly, click on Add screen.
+To get started quickly, click Add screen.
 Next, select Table to create new CRUD (Create, Read, Update, Delete) screens for each of your tables.

-These autogenerated CRUD screens will make use of the Table and Side panels for fast, all-in-one data interaction.
+These autogenerated CRUD screens make use of the Table and Side panels for fast, all-in-one data interaction.

 You can read more about screen access levels, but in this tutorial, we will stick to the defaults.